AeroSports

 There were also management limitations:

 We moved the application to WPF and redesigned the interface using XAML.
+This gave us:

 This transformed the POS from a basic initializer tool into a proper staff operations system.